Why do legacy payment systems cost mid-market FinTech companies millions in annual maintenance?

 total migration timeline

-The legacy documentation advantage eliminates the biggest source of delay: discovering undocumented business logic months into development.
-Instead of "we found a function that handles currency rounding in three different ways, going to be a 3-week detour," you know about it in week 2 and build the right solution from the start.
+The legacy documentation advantage is the big one.
+It eliminates the biggest source of delay: discovering undocumented business logic months into development.
+Instead of hearing "we found a function that handles currency rounding in three different ways, and it's going to be a 3-week detour" at month six, you know about that function in week 2 and build the right solution from the start.
+That alone has saved teams we've worked with months of calendar time.

-The zero PCI DSS gaps result from compliance-first specification.
-Security teams review the architecture early, validate that requirements are met, and then development proceeds confident that security will not derail the project.
+Zero PCI DSS gaps sounds almost too good, but it comes from a straightforward discipline: compliance-first specification.
+Security teams review the architecture early (really early, not as an afterthought), validate that requirements are met, and development proceeds with the confidence that security won't derail the project two weeks before launch.

 From the field